This easy clay will give you and your kids hours of fun!

 You can also dry in the oven, on a sheet pan, at a VERY LOW temperature to help speed up the process, flipping the items over every once in a while so it dries evenly.

 If you have a wire rack, putting pieces on there to dry (in or out of the oven) will help them dry more evenly.
 Put the items on the rack once they’ve dried enough to be moved from the parchment.

-You can paint the clay with acrylics, draw with markers and pencil crayons, glue on beads and sparkles, and seal with a clear glitter paint or a specific paint sealer.
-Note, if you use markers, clear glitter paint or a sealer may cause then to run a bit.
+You can paint the clay with acrylics, draw with markers and pencil crayons, glue on beads and sparkles, and seal with a clear glitter paint or a paint sealer.
+Note, if you use markers, clear glitter paint or a sealer may cause the marker to run a bit.